Thermodynamical versus logical irreversibility: a concrete objection to Landauer's principle: Concluding remark on computing power limits

-\textbf{Computing power limits\,:} The bit-implementation given in this letter shows that logical irreversibility does not necessarily imply thermodynamical irreversibility.
+Computing requires ERASE operations.
+As a consequence, the Launder's eraser energy cost ($T\ln 2$) is often considered as an absolute quantity that limits the computing power.
+The bit-implementation given in this paper shows that this idea is not correct\,: logical irreversibility does not necessarily imply thermodynamical irreversibility.

 The question is not wether a computer can be build by using such mechanical implementation (clearly it should not), but rather whether other two-to-one implementations would allow the same result.
 This cannot be excluded, in particular in cases where the information is not processed by computers but by biological systems.
 The Launder's principle that involves a one-to-one implementation is likely very (may be the most) common, but it is not general (the counterexample demonstrates it).
-The Launder's eraser energy cost ($T\ln 2$) cannot be considered as an absolute quantity that limits the computing power.
+Szilard's engines need at least $T\ln 2$ per cycle to work in agreement with the second law and this whatever the way the engines are physically implemented.
+But computing is not only dedicated to these engines.
+Following Landauer\,\cite{Landauer_1991} there are no unavoidable energy consumption requirements per step in a computer provided reversible computation is performed.
+This article shows that this assertion can be extended to irreversible computation.